glycerine/libzipfs/README.md

 which is fantastic and provides a fuse-mounted read-only filesystem from a zipfile. zipfs and https://github.com/bazil/fuse are doing the heavy lifting behind the scenes.

+The project was inspired by https://github.com/bazil/zipfs and https://github.com/shurcooL/vfsgen

+In particular, vfsgen is a similar approach, but I needed the ability to serve files to legacy code that expects to read from a file system.

 ## libzipfs then goes a step beyond what zipfs provides